 Are the kids begging you to bring them overseas?
 Running out of things to do in Singapore?
-Get a ticket to a virtual world and travel beyond our shores!
-Spend quality time with the kids from the comfort of your home and take the liberty to transport the family to any corner of the world with these virtual tours and field trips.
-No permission slips required, only an imaginative mind.
+With school holidays starting this weekend, get a ticket to a virtual world and travel beyond our shores!
+Spend quality time with the kids from the comfort of your home and transport the family to any corner of the world with these virtual tours and field trips.
+No permission slips are required, only an imaginative mind.

 3. Farm Food 360